Social Justice

 But Alexander tells a different story.
 The mother says she fired the weapon in self-defense because she was approached by her husband in an unprovoked jealous rage while using the restroom.

-She goes on to explain several minutes of trying to escape and was able to make it to the garage to her truck.
+She goes on to explain several minutes of trying to escape, she was able to make it to the garage to her truck.
 She then realizes her keys were missing and was unable to open the garage due to mechanical failures.
 For protection against further assault, she retrieved her weapon which is registered and has a permit.
 She says she entered back into her home to either leave through another exit or to get her cell phone.

 Alexander says her husband and stepsons were supposed to leave out of the front door, but didn’t.
 “Instead of leaving thru the front door where his vehicle was parked outside of the garage, he came into the kitchen by himself.”

 “I was terrified from the first encounter and feared he came to do as he had threatened.
 The weapon was in my right hand down by my side and he yelled, “B-tch I will kill you!”, and charged toward me.
 In fear and desperate attempt, I lifted my weapon up, turned away and discharged a single shot in the wall up in the ceiling.
 As I stood my ground it prevented him from doing what he threatened and he ran out of the home.”
-Alexander says

-Marissa Alexander was not only arrested, but she was convicted.
+Alexander was not only arrested, but she was convicted.
 Next week, her family and attorney will ask for a new trial saying the justice system has failed her.

 Alexander says that she is a “law abiding citizen” and just wants her voice heard in the hopes of bringing attention to her case.

-“A step further and more importantly is in light of recent news, is justice for all include everyone, regardless of gender, race or aristocratic dichotomies,” she explains. ” I simply want my story heard, reviewed and the egregious way in which my case was handled from start to finish serve as an eye opener for all and especially those responsible for upholding judicial affairs.”
+“A step further and more importantly is in light of recent news, is justice for all include everyone, regardless of gender, race or aristocratic dichotomies,” she explains.

 To read more on the Marissa Alexander’s story and her account, visit here.